Gold prices are influenced by global forces rather than a single player. Here are the main factors that drive gold:

 Example: In times of rising living costs, gold demand usually grows.

-3. Global Demand & Supply
+3. Global Demand

 Gold is mined worldwide.
 Supply disruptions or rising mining costs can raise prices, while oversupply can pressure them down.